 Yes.
 Mathematics is essential in both O’Level and JAMB subject combinations.

-Do all universities require Post-UTME?
+Do all universities require Post UTME?

 Most federal and state universities do.
 Some private universities use screening instead.